epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

  - Create a short video summarizing our approach and findings

 7. Questions for TAs:
- - Our work requires more statistical effort (like statmodels) rather than heavy Machine Learning methods, is it a problem ? **(TO REMOVE ? vous en pensez quoi ?)**
+ - Our work requires more statistical effort (like statmodels) rather than heavy Machine Learning methods, is it a problem ? **(TO REMOVE ? vous en pensez quoi ?) - On peut laisser on a rien à perdre**